 where $x$ are the 3D joint locations predicted by AlphaPose \cite{fang2022alphapose}.
 We also impose anatomical constraints (See \Cref{fig:dof_figure}) and joint angle limits by applying a hinge loss as limit loss $\mathcal{L}_{lim}$ as follows:

 where $l_l$ and $l_h$ are the lower and upper limits on joint angles, respectively.
 The final loss function is given by:

-We use Adam \cite{Kingma2014AdamAM} as our choice of optimizer with a learning of 0.001.
-We set the value of $\lambda$ to be 1 in all our experiments.
+We use Adam \cite{Kingma2014AdamAM} as our choice of optimizer with a learning of 0.001 and set the value of $\lambda$ to be 1.
 We also initialize the current frame based upon previous frame, this helps in faster convergence and helps in maintaining temporal consistency.

 Once we get the joint angles, we apply one euro filter \cite{Casiez20121F} to the joint angles to smoothen any high-frequency jitter in the sequence.
-We show illustration of this process in \cref{fig:ik_figure}.
+We show illustration of this process in \Cref{fig:ik_figure}.